 There is an $8 fee to park at Sabino Canyon Recreation Area (weekly and annual passes are also available).
 This fee is waived, however, for visitors with valid interagency passes.
 I highly recommend buying the America the Beautiful Interagency Pass which allows entry to all federal lands for an entire year – including all National Parks (Saguaro National Park is located near Sabino Canyon and shouldn’t be missed).

-For more information about Sabino Canyon Recreation Area, including current hours and fee information, be sure to check out the official Sabino Canyon Recreation Area web site.
+For more information about Sabino Canyon Recreation Area, including current hours and campgrounds, be sure to check out the official Sabino Canyon Recreation Area web site.

 Check out the following books for more inspiration: